Speed & Enforcement …

 The key point is that it’s the FIRST solid object encountered that the beam is reflected off, so if an officer chooses to hide behind bushes, signs, gates, fence posts and all manner of erroneous objects the reading will NOT be accurate.

-And on top of this and despite the claims of the police, Stalker Radar is not infallible or immune to outside influence.
+And on top of this and despite the claims of enforcement, Stalker Radar is not infallible or immune to outside influence.
 As a publisher of auto related information on the Internet for many years we’ve investigated Stalker radar and as the videos on the site show, they can be affected by all manner of things from rain, to sounds and even by the electricity pulsing through the stock fencing that borders many of our roads.

 And these fines are enforced!